Pay Stubs generating

 State Law Overview

 For instance, printed pay stubs are mandatory in Colorado, Arizona, Connecticut, Iowa, Hawaii, Maine, Minnesota, North Carolina, New Mexico, Vermont, and Texas.
-However, most of the states allow employers to use electronic pay stubs as long as these three standards are met:
+However, most states allow employers to use electronic pay stubs as long as these three standards are met:

 -Employees have a unique, secure login